 Cheri Jo Bates was a gregarious, outgoing woman, who easily made friends, apparent by her desire to become an air stewardess, where personality and social skills are key ingredients.
-This makes it even more strange that such a vivacious young woman, who by all accounts was in a good, humorous, and sociable mood that day, could enter the Riverside College Library shortly after 6.15 pm, check out three books from stocks, and totally ignore everybody in the library, including her close friends who were present in the cramped library from 6.00-9.00 pm that evening.
+This makes it even more strange that such a vivacious young woman, who by all accounts was in a good, humorous and sociable mood that day, could enter the Riverside College library shortly after 6:15 pm, check out three books from stocks, and totally ignore everybody in the library including her close friends who were present in the cramped library from 6:00 to 9:00 pm that evening.
 In fact, in a reconstruction performed by police two weeks later, none of the 60+ people assembled remember ever seeing Cheri Jo Bates.
-What makes this crime even more unusual is that nobody set eyes on the young woman from approximately 6.15 pm that evening, until her body was discovered some 12 hours later, the following day on a gravel driveway.
+What makes this crime even more unusual is that nobody set eyes on the young woman from approximately 6:15 pm that evening, until her body was discovered some 12 hours later, the following day on a dirt driveway.

-On Halloween morning, groundskeeper Cleophus Martin (48) was traveling along Terracina Drive at 6.30 am, slightly west of the Riverside Library annex, when he discovered the lifeless body of Cheri Jo Bates lying face down in the gravel driveway.
-Her body was discovered on the east side of the driveway, between two vacant properties.
+On Halloween morning, groundskeeper Cleophus Martin (48) was traveling along Terracina Drive at 6:30 am, slightly west of the Riverside library annex, when he discovered the lifeless body of Cheri Jo Bates lying face down in the dirt driveway.
+Her body was discovered on the east side of the driveway between two vacant properties.
 Cheri Jo Bates had been brutally attacked with a knife.
 There were signs of a violent struggle with her murderer, with skin and hair present in the young woman's fingernails and hand, that in later years would reveal a mitochondrial DNA fingerprint.
-A Timex watch, with a broken strap was discovered only ten feet from her body, likely wrenched off during the vicious attack.
+A Timex watch with a broken strap was discovered only ten feet from her body, likely wrenched off during the vicious attack.

-Screams were heard in the campus area by certain local residents at approximately 10.15-10.30 pm, so if Cheri Jo Bates had entered the library at 6.15-6.30 pm and left immediately after checking out her library books, then she could not have simply been led away from her vehicle on the pretext of help and murdered in the driveway.
-The screams were heard four hours later, not to mention the numerous people entering and exiting the library from 6.00-9.00 pm that evening, would surely have noticed the stricken Miss Bates.
+Screams were heard in the campus area by certain local residents at approximately 10:15-10:30 pm, so if Cheri Jo Bates had entered the library at 6:15-6:30 pm and left immediately after checking out her library books, then she could not have simply been led away from her vehicle on the pretext of help and murdered in the driveway.
+The screams were heard four hours later, not to mention the numerous people entering and exiting the library from 6:00 to 9:00 pm that evening, would surely have noticed the stricken Miss Bates.

 Another possibility is that Cheri Jo Bates was approached by an 'unwanted admirer.'
-Planning to enter the library to check out her reading material, the admirer insisted on accompanying her, however Cheri not wanting to be seen with this man, asked him to get the library books on her behalf.
+Planning to enter the library to check out her reading material, the admirer insisted on accompanying her, but Cheri not wanting to be seen with this man, asked him to get the library books on her behalf.
 When he returned, again uncomfortable at being spotted with this man, suggested a second location nearby to talk to him.
-As the hours passed she eventually makes her excuses to return to her vehicle and go home, the library had shut now and she feels safe that nobody will see her with this man.
-She rolls down the window, places the key in the ignition, but her admirer makes unwanted advances that escalate.
+As the hours passed she eventually makes her excuses to return to her vehicle and go home - the library had shut now and she feels safe that nobody will see her with this man.
+She rolls down the window, places the key in the ignition and prepares to leave, but her admirer makes unwanted advances that escalate.
 Fearing the situation has got out of hand, she races from the car towards the parking area to seek help and things turn violent in the driveway.
-The problem here however, is we would have to assume he was able to check out the books from the library, using female identification and not be questioned, and furthermore he would had to have disabled the Volkswagen Beetle after the attack, thereby creating confusion as to how the crime occurred.
+However, the problem here is we would have to assume he was able to check out the books from the library using female identification and not be questioned - and furthermore he would had to have disabled the Volkswagen Beetle after the attack, thereby creating confusion as to how the crime occurred.
 Not very likely.

-Would a stranger or persons unknown to the area have begun an attack between two buildings, only yards from them, inflict numerous injuries on a screaming woman, not knowing if occupants resided within them.
+Would a stranger or persons unknown to the area have begun an attack between two buildings - only yards from them - and inflict numerous injuries on a screaming woman, not knowing if occupants resided within them.
 I suppose this is a question for the Zodiac Killer at Presidio Heights.